E-Camacho314/GameRoulette/README.md

 ## Overview

-GameRoulette is a full-stack iOS app that connects to your Steam library and recommends what to play next.
+GameRoulette is a full-stack iOS app by Erik Camacho and Thienban Nguyen that connects to your Steam library and recommends what to play next.
 Build a personal library, set priorities, mark games complete, and hit the roulette button to get a smart, ranked list of what to play; powered by a content-based filtering algorithm running on a Go backend.

 NOTE: Firebase is used in the Go backend.
 Steam IDs are provided in the .txt file for testing.